HenryMorganDibie/pulse-agent/README.md

 how users would rate and review unseen items — and deliver personalised recommendations that reason about intent, context, and preference before ranking.

 Built for the DSN × BCT Hackathon 3.0 LLM Agent Challenge.
-Powered by Claude Sonnet and LangGraph.
+Powered by Groq (LLMs) and LangGraph.

 **Live Demo UI:** [https://henrymorgandibie.github.io/pulse-agent/](https://henrymorgandibie.github.io/pulse-agent/)